Today is Christmas Porches Tour day!!!

 You can’t go wrong with a stack of Shiny Brite boxes.
 Ever.

-I joked on Instagram that these only lasted on the porch long enough for me to take photos, because, although everything else is on the porch is there for real, these were here just long enough for me to take the photos.
+I joked on Instagram that these only lasted on the porch long enough for me to take photos, because, although everything else is on the porch is there for real, these were here just as “props”.

 Not going to leave my babies out in the cold, wind and rain!

 On the other side of the porch I put the second candle along with a sign I made a few years ago.

 I didn’t bother to make a tutorial for the porch sign, because it’s basically a piece of wood I bought at Home Depot painted with the word NOEL and a wreath hung around the O. Simpler than simple.

 The Rustic Front Porch Christmas Decor